SMS for Life

 - Inconsistent reporting of consumption and sporadic, paper-based ordering

-The core of the solution is the use of simple and affordable technologies (SMS messaging, tablet PCs) so that the health facilities that dispense essential medicines (e.g. antimalarial treatments, vaccines)…can report their stock levels and key disease surveillance indicators to their district medical officers who are responsible for medicine availability in their districts.
+The core of the solution is the use of simple and affordable technologies (SMS messaging, tablet PCs) so that the health facilities that dispense essential medicines (e.g. antimalarial treatments, vaccines)…can report their stock levels and key disease surveillance indicators to their district medical officers who are responsible for treatment availability in the districts.

 The SMS for Life 2.0 platform is intended to improve access to essential medicines and commodities as well as quality of care at the peripheral primary level of the public health system (Dispensaires, Cases de Santé, Centres de Santé et Centres Medicaux).

 Through the collection of timely and quality disease surveillance data that can be superimposed on the stock visibility, the platform allows all levels in the health pyramid (districts, regions, national programs, ministry of health) to monitor and support the operations in the primary health facilities, and make fact-based decisions to better assess the adequacy of the resource allocation with the actual needs.

 The tablet based platform also avails important training programs and educational videos resources that support continuous education of the health workers as well as can be used to increase public awareness on specific health related topics.